-Differently from customers and accounts, these entities remain available in the main system even when moved to the alter-ego one.
-Therefore, the administrator must remember to modify them in both systems in order to avoid differences in configuration.
+Differently from customers and accounts, these entities remain available in the source system, even when moved to the target one.
+Therefore, the administrator must remember to modify them in both systems in order to prevent differences in configuration.

-After an administrator has configured the interconnection between systems, the workflow is typically the following:
+Once an administrator has configured the interconnection between systems, the workflow is typically the following:

-- The application connects to WebDispatcher via the API and receives the session ID. - If the application sends the API request to retrieve the customer list, WebDispatcher runs the request in both systems and merges the results in a single list.
-Thus, the administrator or reseller sees those customers who are still within the main system, those who were moved to the alter-ego system and those that were created in the alter-ego system. - To manage a customer in dual-version PortaSwitch®, the application sends the ID of this customer's record in an API request.
+- The application connects to WebDispatcher via the API and receives the session ID. - If the application sends the API request to retrieve the customer list, WebDispatcher runs the request in both systems and then merges the results into a single list.
+Thus, the administrator or reseller sees those customers who are still within the source

+- system, those who were moved to the target system and those who were created in the target system. - To manage a customer in dual-version PortaSwitch®, the application sends the ID of this customer's record in an API request.
 WebDispatcher sends the request to the system, where this customer is provisioned.
 After the results are received, the data is delivered to the application. - Entities such as products, bundle promotions, volume discount plans, etc. can exist independently, i.e. not be tied to a particular customer directly.
-Therefore, to retrieve the list of subscriptions from the alter-ego system, the application sets the session context by providing the unique ID for the alter-ego system's billing environment within the API request.
-Then WebDispatcher runs further requests in the alter-ego system. - To operate with subscriptions from the main system, the application switches the session context by providing the ID of the billing environment in the main system.
-In this case, all subsequent requests are processed by the main system. - To modify a customer class with the same ID in both systems in dual-version PortaSwitch® the application must first set the session context to the main system and update the customer class there.
-Then the application switches the session context to the alter-ego system and updates the customer class there.
+Therefore, to retrieve the list of subscriptions from the target system, the application sets the session context by providing the unique ID for the target system's billing environment within the API request.
+Then WebDispatcher runs further requests in the target system. - To operate with subscriptions from the source system, the application switches the session context by providing the ID of the billing environment in the source system.
+In this case, all subsequent requests are processed by the source system. - To modify a customer class with the same ID in both systems in dual-version PortaSwitch® the application must first set the session context to the source system and update the customer class there.
+Then the application switches the session context to the target system and updates the customer class there.
 We recommend this approach to avoid creating differences in entity configuration.

 CPE profile provisioning is supported for dual-version PortaSwitch®.
-So when an IP phone connects to the Internet and requests a configuration file from WebDispatcher, WebDispatcher processes the request and retrieves the file from the main system, for example, and then delivers it to the IP phone.
+So when an IP phone connects to the Internet and requests a configuration file from WebDispatcher, WebDispatcher processes the request and retrieves the file from the target system and then delivers it to the IP phone.